-- Donating at least once a year could reduce your rick of a heart attack by 88%.
+- Donating at least once a year could reduce your risk of a heart attack by 88%.

 - When you donate blood, your body replaces the blood volume within 48 hours of donation, and all of the red blood cells you lose during donation are completely replaced within four to eight weeks.
 This process of replenishment can help your body stay healthy and work more efficiently and productively.